CapStoneError404/AmazonHandMade/README.md

 You can verify this was done correctly by going back to the Firebase console in your web browser, clicking the Functions tab, and checking to see if they are there.

+At this point, we need to finish our Twilio set up.
+Follow steps 4-10 in the section below.

+##### Twilio Setup

+1. Create a Twilio account if you dont have one.
+2. Once you have an account, you should have an Account SID and Auth Token.
+Copy these down somewhere to keep track of them
+3. Click Get a Trial Number, copy the number down somewhere.
+4. At this point, you should have deloyed your Firebase functions before continuing on
+5. In the Firebase console, navigate to the Functions tab and find the receiveMessage function.
+There should be a URL in the cell, Copy it.
+6. Now, return to the Twilio website.
+7. Click the Three Dots Circle Icon on the Left Bar (All Products and Services) and Navigate to Phone Numbers
+8. Click your phone number you just created
+9. Scroll down to A Message Comes In and replace the demo url with the Firebase Function URL you just copied
+10. Click Save.
+You're Done!

+##### Testing Cloud Functions Locally

 If you are working on cloud functions and want to test your changes locally run this:
 ```
 firebase serve